siakaramalegos/sia.codes-eleventy/src/posts/making-google-fonts-faster.md

   <img src="{% src 'fonts-open-sans_il3mdh.jpg' %}"
     srcset="{% srcset 'fonts-open-sans_il3mdh.jpg' %}"
     sizes="{% defaultSizes %}"
-    alt=""
-    loading="lazy"
+    alt="Open Sans charsets include cyrillic, cyrillic-ext, greek, greek-ext, latin, latin-ext, and vietnamese" loading="lazy"
     width="1360" height="474">
   <figcaption>Open Sans supports many more character sets including Cyrillic, Greek, Vietnamese, and extended sets.</figcaption>
 </figure>

 Your final choice is which browsers you want to support.
 “Modern Browsers” will give you WOFF and WOFF2 formats while “Best Support” will also give you TTF, EOT, and SVG.
-For our use case, we chose to only host WOFF([caniuse](https://caniuse.com/woff)) and WOFF2 ([caniuse](https://caniuse.com/woff2)) while selecting system fonts as fallbacks for browsers older than IE9.
+For our use case, we chose to only host WOFF ([caniuse](https://caniuse.com/woff)) and WOFF2 ([caniuse](https://caniuse.com/woff2)) while selecting system fonts as fallbacks for browsers older than IE9.
 Work with your design team to decide the best option for you.

 <figure>
   <img src="{% src 'fonts-support_q32mh2.jpg' %}"
     srcset="{% srcset 'fonts-support_q32mh2.jpg' %}"
     sizes="{% defaultSizes %}"
-    alt=""
-    loading="lazy"
+    alt="From Section 3, after selecting the file format option, you can copy the auto-generated CSS" loading="lazy"
     width="1360" height="669">
   <figcaption>Select “Best Support” for all file formats or “Modern Browsers” for only WOFF and WOFF2.</figcaption>